paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 ## Using AI for software development

 Getting back on track, let me show you some tips and tricks to improve your coding with AI, without letting it get in the way of thinking and logical planning that you are used to.
-The goal is to allow adding these tools to your existing workflow while not replacing it.
+These should allow you to include AI tools to your existing workflow while not replacing it, or take back the ownership of your code if you already use them.

 The following tips are a mix of practices and configurations that, despite the examples, should be applicable to whatever your choice of AI tools is.